Oct 9 – Oct 13

 She was once told by a neurologist that she has a “really strange brain.”
 In her case, this means sensory processing issues, ASMR and synesthesia.

-During Erin’s writing residency, she worked on her music-fueled memoirs and sat down with the Musician’s Help Desk Podcast to talk about ASMR and synesthesia.
+During Erin’s writing stay, she worked on her music-fueled memoirs and sat down with the Musician’s Help Desk Podcast to talk about ASMR and synesthesia.

 “I spent a glorious five days exploring my synesthesia at the Fort Collins music incubator The Music District.
-Typically their artists-in-residency are musicians, but since my teenage memoirs feature a lot of music writing, I got in on a technicality.
 It was the first time in over five years I’ve sat in a room alone, just having my mind blown by music.
 I also tasted the finest coffee-flavored tequila at the pub across the street.
 Seriously, go take a tequila shot at the Colorado Room right now.

 Erin and Alysia asked me discuss my synesthesia on a podcast, and it was so eye-opening, even for me.
 Despite being inside of my own head, I often don’t question the way my brain works.
 I take much of it for granted.
 For example, what do you think the color of wet is?
 I would assume that everyone would imagine silver when they feel the sensation of wetness.
 Similarly, I have the type of brain that knows that the correct time of year to listen to “The Killing Moon” by Echo and the Bunnymen is Fall.
 Or is it just me?